AfriHate/AfriHate/README.md

 # Aknowldegement

 This work was carried out with support from Lacuna Fund, an initiative co-founded by The Rocke-feller Foundation, Google.org, and Canada’s International Development Research Centre.
 The views expressed herein do not necessarily represent those of Lacuna Fund, its Steering Committee, its funders, or Meridian Institute.
+We also express our profound gratitude to the Nigerian Artificial Intelligence Research Scheme (NAIRS) for providing a grant in this project.